stefan-hoeck/idris2-rhone-js/src/Examples/CSS.md

 applyCSS : MonadDom m => List Rule -> m ()
 applyCSS = rawInnerHtmlAt appStyle . unlines . map render
 ```

+The code above sends the rendered CSS rules to
+html content of the style element with id `appstyle` in
+the document header.